furechan/mintalib/docs/reference/indicators.md

 Indicators offer a composable interface where a calculation routine is bound with its parameters.

-This module is pandas-only: indicators accept pandas DataFrames, pandas Series, or numpy arrays, and return pandas results.
+This module is pandas-only: indicators accept and return pandas DataFrames or Series.

 An indicator instance is a callable applied to prices or series data: `SMA(50)(prices)`.